soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 * We all believe games are fun, essential, and important.
 * Feeling alive and human, watching artists and designers work.
 * Everyone is insanely talented, very smart, and hardworking.
 Tons of natural accountability.
 It can be a bit intimidating at first, but that intimidation eventually becomes pure respect and marvel.
 * Lots of passion... because it's games!
 Nothing about this is "just a job."
-Everyone really cares about something.
+Everyone really cares about doing their job well.

 So that's the TL;DR of why this industry, for me.
 I'm telling you this because I think it's important that these things resonate with you.
 If these sound "nice" but it doesn't make you drool, I don't know what else to say--the industry is competitive and anyone with craft mastery who has this mentality--**authentically**--is more likely to stand out (at least to me).